-In 1921 Thomas Stearns Eliot, composed the key lines of ‘The Waste Land’ poem whilst sat at the Nayland Rock Shelter on Margate Seafront.
-The poem was published the year after and is considered one of the 20th century literary masterpieces
+In 1921, Thomas Stearns Eliot composed the key lines of ‘The Waste Land’ poem whilst sat at the Nayland Rock Shelter on Margate Seafront.
+The poem was published the year after and is considered one of the 20th century's literary masterpieces.

 On Margate Sands.

 Eliot was in Margate on sick leave from his bank job and had been advised by his doctor not to write during this period of convalescence.

 This winter, Turner Contemporary hosts an exhibition called ‘Journeys with ‘The Waste Land’ (3rd February – 7th May), which examines connections between Eliot’s poem and historical and contemporary art.

 Take a walk along the seafront towards the station to find the Grade II Listed Nayland Rock Shelter, where T.S.
 Eliot wrote the lines of the poem.